demon314159/game/README.md

 To build this program:

-This is a Qt application so run `qmake arcade-baseball.pro` to generate the Makefile, then run `make`
+This is a Qt6 application so run `qmake6 arcade-baseball.pro` to generate the Makefile, then run `make`

+Or open the project file 'arcade-baseball.pro' in qtcreator